Student Finance: What’s changed and what remains the same?

 What about students with a disability?

-If this applies to your child, you can apply for Disabled Students Allowances (DSA) on top of the usual student finance.
-This additional help is designed to cover the costs of any additional support you may need to enable you an equal ability to study at university.
-The level of financial support is based on your assessed need, NOT how much your parents earn and unlike other student finance does not need to be repaid.
+If this applies to your child, you can apply for Disabled Students’ Allowances (DSA) in addition to regular student finance.
+This extra support is intended to cover costs associated with any additional assistance needed to ensure equal opportunities for studying at university.
+The level of financial support is determined by assessed needs rather than parental income, and unlike other forms of student finance, it does not have to be repaid.
+We recommend applying before finalising your choices.

 Full details and a guide to how to apply are on this helpful link Disabled Students’ Allowances (DSA) guide 2023 – Save the Student